 - Maple syrup: Rich in disease-fighting antioxidants, maple syrup offers candy-like sweetness to the berry mixture.
 If you prefer, feel free to swap it for honey or brown rice syrup.

-- Butter: An essential in most crumble toppings, this recipe calls for 5 Tbsp butter (a little more than half a stick).
-If making dairy-free, use a vegan butter, such as Miyoko’s, instead.
+- Butter: An essential in most crumble toppings, this recipe calls for 5 tablespoon butter (a little more than half a stick).
+If making dairy-free, use a vegan butter, such as Miyoko's, instead.

 - Extra-virgin olive oil: This liquid-at-room-temperature oil surprisingly keeps baked goods moist even longer than butter.
 Plus, it adds heart-healthy monounsaturated fats.

 These bars only take about 20 minutes to prepare, and 35 minutes to bake.
 The only difficult part is waiting until they cool to break into them.